cstim240/nba_injuryrating/README.md

   - Season Range Scraping (let users enter the season year they want to look into)!
   - Create a requirements.txt to list out installed libraries
   - Look into virtual environments
 - Data source: Pro Sports Transaction (PST) which has the most recent injury data and its free!
+And Basketball References to get Player minutes and other relevant performance statistics.

 - Notes: